What Are Agile Scrum Artifacts?

 It’s the collection of all the acceptance criteria (quality criteria, constraints, or non-functional/business requirements) as defined in the product backlog.

 In each increment, all backlog items completed so far are integrated together.
 It’s then delivered to stakeholders only if it ticks all the boxes in the Scrum team’s definition of done.

-Other Scrum Artifacts
+Extended Scrum Artifacts

 While any Scrum project requires the above 3 artifacts, there are several others that help your team achieve their sprint goal.

 Here’s a quick look at few other artifacts that help teams know if they’ll be able to release the increment in time:

 A release burndown chart (or a sprint burndown chart) highlights the remaining work to be completed in a Scrum sprint.